panzi/u4pak/README.md

          ?
 1  uint8_t      is encrypted
        ?+1     4  uint32_t     compression block size
     end
-    if version >= 4
-         ?
-1  uint32_t     unknown
-    end

 ### Compression Block (CB)

 Size: 16 bytes

     Offset  Size  Type         Description
-         0     8  uint64_t     start offset:
+         0     8  uint64_t     compressed data block start offset.
-                               Absolute offset of the start of the compression block.
+                               version <= 4: offset is absolute to the file version 7: offset is relative to the offset field in the corresponding Record
-         8     8  uint64_t     end offset:
+         8     8  uint64_t     compressed data block end offset.
-                               Absolute offset of the end of the compression block.
-                               This may not align completely with the start of the next block.
+                               There may or may not be a gap between blocks. version <= 4: offset is absolute to the file version 7: offset is relative to the offset field in the corresponding Record

 ### Data Record